Last Updated on June 22, 2023

 What Is the TN Visa?

-Citizens from Mexico and Canada are eligible for the TN visa and to work in the U.S. if they work in some of the following professions:
+Citizens from Mexico and Canada are eligible for the TN classification and to work in the U.S. if they work in some of the following professions:

 - Medical/healthcare professional